 Arun Sudhaman 12 Jun 2020 // 3:34AM GMT

-HONG KONG — Edelman has pulled out of the 'Relaunch Hong Kong' PR tender, PRovoke can reveal, pointing to "changes to the global issues environment" in explaining its decision to join the numerous global PR firms that have chosen to steer clear of an increasingly sensitive assignment.
+HONG KONG — Edelman has pulled out of the 'Relaunch Hong Kong' PR tender, PRovoke Media can reveal, pointing to "changes to the global issues environment" in explaining its decision to join the numerous global PR firms that have chosen to steer clear of an increasingly sensitive assignment.

-The tender, revealed by PRovoke in April, aims to restore the city's prized reputation as a global business hub, following sustained unrest over the past year.
+The tender, revealed by PRovoke Media in April, aims to restore the city's prized reputation as a global business hub, following sustained unrest over the past year.
 However, numerous major PR firms declined the opportunity to take part, after spurning a similar offer to help rebuild the city's tarnished international reputation last year.

 Edelman becomes the second global PR firm to withdraw after submitting proposals.
 Just days after the tender deadline of 15 May, MSL pulled out of the process — in which it was supporting sister firm Qorvis — because of local employee concerns.